stackevo/spudreq/draft-trammell-spud-req.md

 endpoint to path signaling is, as the middleboxes do not originate the packets in a tube, it is still associated with a tube, in terms of "the properties of the path(s) this tube will traverse".
-Path to endpoint signaling need not be in-band; see {{in-band-out-of-band-piggybacked-interleaved-and-reflected-signaling}}
-for more discussion.
+Path to endpoint signaling need not be in-band; see {{in-band-out-of-band-piggybacked-interleaved-and-reflected- signaling}} for more discussion.

 ## Tube Start and End Signaling